Dog That Was Chained Suffered A Mild Stroke Recently

 Louis is currently staying at a boarding facility and is not under the care of any fosterers.

 Help Louis find a forever home

-Anyone with the means to take care of Louis and help to fulfil his last wishes can contact CDAS via Facebook.
+Anyone with the means to take care of Louis and help to fulfill his wishes can contact CDAS via Facebook.

-We hope a fosterer steps up soon to adopt Louis and provide him with a happy and fulfilling life that he deserves.
+We hope someone will adopt Louis soon and provide him with the happy and fulfilling life that he deserves.